mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Mississippi Civil Court Records Open to the Public?

-Pursuant to Mississippi public record laws, civil court records are public information which can be made available to interested members of the public upon request.
-However, while the state of Mississippi supports the right to view and obtain copies of these records, the right of public access to civil court case information is not absolute.
+Under Mississippi public record laws, civil court records are public information which can be made available to interested members of the public upon request.
+However, while the state of Mississippi supports the right to view and obtain copies of these records, some records may be exempted from public access.
 Essentially, only records regarded as ‘open’ can be made accessible to the public.
 Public records include general case information such as court actions, motions, orders, motion arguments, court appearances, and dispositions.
 Other records that are confidential or sealed by court order may only be accessed by persons who meet specific eligibility requirements.
 The following records are exempt from public access:

 • The personal and contact information of selected persons including assault victims, juveniles, minors, and vulnerable persons